Carcanet Press

 Index of First Lines

 Gareth Reeves studied at the University of Oxford and at Stanford University, where he held a Wallace Stegner Writing Fellowship.
-He is currently part-time Reader in English at Durham University, where he runs an MA creative writing course in poetry.
-Carcanet Press have published two previous collections of his poetry, Real ... read more
+Until recently he was Reader in English at Durham University, where he ran an MA creative writing course in poetry.
+Carcanet Press have published four collections of his poetry, Real Stories ... read more

 You might also be interested in: